HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

   )
 }}

-The percentage of websites with “good” CLS on mobile has improved significantly to 74%, up from 62% last year.
+The percentage of websites with "good" CLS on mobile has improved significantly to 74%, up from 62% last year.

 ### Responsiveness